carayolthomas/RunAndSave/README.md

   - Register
   - Start running
   - Stop running
+  - Update your weight in order to compute calories burnt
   - Display all the user rides in a list with details (calories burnt, duration)
   - Display the route on a Google map (Start & Stop spot)